-The Southern Coalition for Social Justice (SCSJ) is a nonprofit located in Durham, North Carolina, and I have been watching their activities for a long time.
-They are truly on a mission to reform the criminal justice system, and I recently had the opportunity to interview their Deputy Director Shoshannah Sayers.
-SCSJ is mostly composed of lawyers with community organizers who assist them in doing outreach to vulnerable populations.
-Before I get into the interview, I want to share with you why I believe collective collaboration with various fields are needed in order to impact today’s societal problems.
+The Southern Coalition for Social Justice (SCSJ) is a nonprofit dedicated to the expansion of civil rights located in Durham, North Carolina, and I have been watching their activities for a long time.
+They are truly on a mission to reform the criminal justice system, protect voting rights, racial profiling, and immigration reform.
+Recently, I had the opportunity to interview Shoshannah Sayers, the Deputy Director at SCSJ.
+Although mostly composed of lawyers, they also have community organizers who assist with outreach to help aid vulnerable populations.
+Before we get into the interview, I want to share several reasons why I believe collective collaboration with various fields are needed in order to impact today’s societal problems.

-I often talk about my work as a social worker, but I have never really discussed what fuels my passion and desire for systematic change.
+Often, I talk about my work as a social worker, but I have never really discussed what fuels my passion and desire for systematic change.
 When I got of college, my first job was at a Youth Correctional facility until I was transferred to the Super Max facility which housed the worst of the worst inmates in the State of North Carolina.
 It was a 24 hour lock-down supervision facility, and once I entered, I was locked-down with them too.
 To transfer an inmate, they had to be strapped down like Hannibal Lecter, and this is no joke.
-Then, I went into law enforcement as a patrol officer because I thought I could do more prevention, but this proved to be problematic for me too.
-Later, the realization hit me after I started working in social work full-time, these systems are not designed to do prevention.
-People who want help typically can’t get help for lack of health care, living a tad bit above the poverty line and don’t qualify for services, law enforcement being used as disciplinarians in the school system, or their kid has not done anything serious enough yet to warrant intervention.
+Then, I went into law enforcement as a patrol officer because I thought I could do more prevention, but this proved to be problematic for me too because of the systematic in flexibility.
+After I finally started working in field in which I was educated for, social work, the realization hit me that these systems are not designed to do prevention.

 My hope is that macro-practice social work and organizations such as SCSJ will begin to collaborate and share resources by realizing you are working to uplift the same demographics.
 Here is the Q&A with SCSJ on their mission and vision for the future.
 Spoiler Alert…They will have their first MSW Macro intern starting in the fall.